-NG8.3.2 High Duty and High Amenity Areas
+NG8.3.1 High Duty and High Amenity Areas

 - 1) In high duty footways, the durability of the wearing surface is of prime importance and simple cosmetic matching of materials may not be adequate.
-Specific grades of material such as York stone modules, or specific types of construction such as asphalt sand carpet/mastic, may have been laid in order to give an acceptable performance under extreme conditions.
-In these cases, similar or equivalent grades of materials will need to be reinstated. - 2) In high amenity footways, the cosmetic matching of materials at the wearing surface may be of primary importance with durability of secondary importance.
+Specific grades of material such as Caithness stone modules, or specific types of construction such as asphalt sand carpet/mastic, may have been laid in order to give an acceptable performance under extreme conditions.
+In these cases, similar or equivalent grades of materials will need to be reinstated. - In high amenity footways, the cosmetic matching of materials at the wearing surface may be of primary importance with durability of secondary importance.

-NG8.3.3 Areas Surfaced with Asphalt Concrete
+NG8.3.2 Areas Surfaced with Asphalt Concrete

-A wide range of surface treatments exist and commonly these are less than 6mm aggregate size.
+A wide range of surface treatments exist and commonly these are less than 6 mm aggregate size.
 Where available, a similar surface finish will be reinstated.
 The surface course material may be reinstated using any of the allowed binder course or surface course materials, with a final surface treatment applied as soon as practicable following the laying of the permanent surface course.

-NG8.3.4 Other Asphalt Areas
+NG8.3.3 Other Asphalt Areas

 Mastic asphalt is sometimes used as a footway surfacing material for its appearance and durability.
-Where an Authority has a policy of using this material and reinstating with it then it is reasonable to expect the Undertaker to similarly comply with this.
+Where an Authority has a policy of using this material and reinstating with it then it is reasonable to expect the

+Undertaker to similarly comply with this.
 However, the cost of small quantities of mastic asphalt is disproportionate to the size of the reinstatement and can result in significant wastage.
 Consequently it is not unreasonable for an Undertaker to wish to compile a programme of such works to achieve an efficient utilisation of resources.
 Therefore an Authority should expect such work to be programmed so that sites requiring mastic asphalt are batched to produce a package of work.

-NG8.3.5 Concrete Material Areas
+NG8.3.4 Areas Constructed In Concrete

-- 1) In general, reinstatements in a concrete footway, footpath or cycle track should match the existing surfacing as closely as is practicable. - 2) Generally, the use of all flexible permanent reinstatements in overlaid concrete, mastic asphalt, asphalt carpet, sand carpet or other derivative surfaces etc., has proven to be entirely adequate in practice. - NG8.3.6 There are no Notes for Guidance NG8.3.8 - NG8.4 There are no Notes for Guidance NG8.5
+Generally, the use of all flexible permanent reinstatements in overlaid concrete, mastic asphalt, asphalt carpet, sand carpet or other derivative surfaces etc., has proven to be entirely adequate in practice.

+NG8.3.5 - NG8.3.7 There are no Notes for Guidance

+NG8.4 - NG8.5 There are no Notes for Guidance